Esri/basic-viewer-template/README.md

 #Instructions

 1. Download and unzip the .zip file or clone the repo.
-2. Web-enable the directory
+2. Web-enable the directory.
-3. Access the .html page
+3. Access the .html page in a browser

-4. See the readme.html page for more details.
+Note: If your application edits features in a feature service, contains secure services or web maps that aren't shared publicly or generates requests that exceed 200 characters you may need to setup and use a proxy page.
+Common situations where you may exceed the URL length are using complex polygons as input to a task or specifying a spatial reference using well-known text (WKT).
+For details on installing and configuring a proxy page see [Using a proxy page](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).

 For addtional customization options view the [wiki](https://github.com/Esri/basic-viewer-template/wiki).